 The Daintree Rainforest boasts heritage and natural beauty; with ancient ferns, vibrant canopies and winding waterways just waiting to be uncovered.
-The UNESCO World Heritage-listed tropical rainforest is considered one of the most beautiful destinations to visit in Australia – and even David Attenborough called it the ‘most extraordinary place on earth.’
+The UNESCO World Heritage-listed tropical rainforest is considered one of the most beautiful destinations to visit in Australia, with David Attenborough calling it the ‘most extraordinary place on earth.’

-On Contiki’s North Queensland Adventure, traveller’s have the chance to explore the lush rainforest and learn of local Aboriginal culture on an unforgettable day trip led by a First Nations Driver Guide, Bridget Lawton.
-You’ll discover the wonders of this dreamlike landscape as Bridget, along with your Contiki Trip Manager, brings to life the Daintree’s most impressive sights and stories.
-You’ll see the ancient Mossman Gorge and have the chance to meet local Kuku Yalanji people to learn of their history, Dreamtime stories, view a smoking ceremony and take an art class led by an Aboriginal artist.
+On Contiki’s North Queensland Adventure, travellers have the chance to explore the lush rainforest and learn of local Aboriginal culture on an unforgettable day trip led by a First Nations Driver Guide, Bridget Lawton.

-Here, we chat to Bridget about the incredible Contiki Daintree Experience and what it takes to be a tour guide in this beautiful part of the world.
+Here, we chat to Bridget about the incredible Contiki Daintree Experience and what it takes to be a tour guide in this spectacular corner of the world.

 How do you begin your day?